310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_2.md

             Oh, a teacher…!
 I like that!
 I should call this character my teacher from now on!
             {% endbubble %}
             {% bubble Chiaki frown %}
-            Ah, but… Takamine might get angry at me for making up a nickname for it…
+            Ah, but… Takamine might scold me and warn me not to give it a nickname…[^1]
 			{% endbubble %}
         </div>
     </div>